hirefrank/www/content/pages/home.md

 indexable: true
 url: "/index.html"
 title: "Frank Harris"
-description: "A former product executive and angel investor with over 20 years of experience at companies like Slack, Etsy, and Google."
+description: "A former product executive turned coach with over 20 years of experience at companies like Slack, Etsy, and Google."
 ---

 # I’m Frank Harris, a product leader turned coach.